rajman01/investfy/README.md

 Here are the features this application offers.

 - ### E-Wallet:
-    The E-Wallet is like the money bank of the qpplication, all transactions in this application are related to the E-Wallet.
+    The E-Wallet is like the money bank of the application, all transactions in this application are related to the E-Wallet.
     The E-Wallet support few features which are:
     1. #### Funding of wallet:
         Users are able to  fund their E-wallet with any amount they wish.